nang-dev/WordHunt-Solver/README.md

 1. [Download](https://github.com/nang149/WordHunt-Solver/archive/master.zip) the Github Repository

-2a.
-Windows: Simply double click "runwindows.exe" \
+2. For Windows: Simply double click "runwindows.exe". \
-2b.
-Mac: Double click "runmac.command"
+For Mac: double click "runmac.command"

 3. Input in the board from left to right: